makavali-spec/financial_model/README.md

 # financial_model
-Data analysis in matplotlib, numpy and seaborn
+Data analysis with matplotlib, numpy and seaborn